mugenyirebekah/Computer-Aided-Design/README.md

-Mostly learning how to use SolidWORKS.
+...mostly learning how to use SolidWORKS.